Nurmukhamed/Supermini-OLED-LED-DS3231/README.md

 This is small project aimed to ping (icmp) frigate NVR host on some country side.

+# TODO

+* Do several checks like icmp check, http response check, mqtt response check;
+* Add wifi status indication on LED Ring;
+* Add http request send and analyze response;
+* Add mqtt request send and analyze response;
+* Add some telegram bot integration;
+* Add some prometheus push gateway integration.
+* LED Ring - may be better solution to light 2 (or 3) led for every check, so I can visually can understand current status.

 # Parts used

 * [ESP32-C3 Supermini][1];